siberianfox/g2wiki/VMware-Fusion-Issues.md

 - On reboot you may be presented with a dialog about VMware tools having changed settings for sharing.
 Don't accept the reboot option.
 Instead, do the same manual shutdown and restart as above.
 You can verify that the Z drive is present beforehand, and once you have rebooted.

 Additional optional steps once this works
-- Turn off `Custom Scaling` by right clicking the main display and selecting `Turn Off Custom Scaling and Logout`.
-Once logged in again VMware tools wants a reset.
-Cancel this and perform the shutdown/restart manually.
-The you can seleect you own text scaling factor from the screen dialog.
 - Run `Windows Update` and install new ones, then...
 - Run `Disk Cleanup` once things are set up.
 Use the `Clean up system files` to find the old Windows 7 directories, and the Windows 10 temporary installation files.
 You can shave as much as 20 Gb off the size of the VM by deleting these.

+### Annoyances
+These problems are annoyances and can be worked around.

+- `Custom Scaling` settings cannot be changed to reduce the size of Windows screen objects.
+Attempt: Turn off `Custom Scaling` by right clicking the main display and selecting `Turn Off Custom Scaling and Logout`.
+Once logged in again VMware tools wants a reset.
+Cancel this and perform the shutdown/restart manually.
+The you can select you own text scaling factor from the `Display Settings` dialog.
+Sometimes this doesn't even work.
+Display settings still revert.

+- Mouse cursor gets locked into VM single-window screen.
+Unlock with Control - Command (cloverleaf) or change windows with Command-Tab window navigator

+- Some VM's will occasionally "beachball" forever and need to be killed from above.